HOME

 ABOUT

 This video shows how Colonialism still affects the way we percieve the world.
-How this post-colonialism leads leads to Eurocentricity and inequality, and how this contributes to Climate Change.
+How this post-colonialism leads to Eurocentricity and inequality, and how this contributes to Climate Change.
 While also creating a system which leaves previously colonised countries, predominantly in the global South less prepared for the effects of Climate Change.

 It argues the importance of how we look at the world; that looking at it in new ways can help reduce the inherint post-colonialism that current maps, projections & normalcies create.
 Helping people to have a more holistic and accurate globe view.